 What happens if you don’t settle?

 If you do not settle your claim, your claim remains open and your entitlement to benefits will continue.
 However, that does not necessarily mean you will receive those benefits.
 The insurance company may deny you payment or your benefits could expire.
-If you do not settle your claim, your benefits expire five years after the accident unless you have catastrophic injuries.
+Under Ontario’s SABS rules, if you do not settle your claim, your benefits expire five years after the accident unless you have catastrophic injuries.

 Yes, but only for a short time.
 This is called rescinding the settlement.

-So think carefully, ask questions, and make sure you understand everything before signing.
+So, think carefully, ask questions, and make sure you understand everything before signing.
+Independent legal advice is strongly recommended before executing any settlement documents.

 Why legal advice helps

 If your insurance company offers you a settlement, it is easy to feel overwhelmed or unsure about what’s fair.
-A lawyer can help you understand what the insurance company is offering, whether the amount is fair, and what you’d be giving up.
-In most cases, a lawyer can negotiate a higher settlement amount for you.
-Contact our personal injury department for a free consultation at 877-672-212.
+A personal injury lawyer can help you understand what the insurance company is offering, whether the amount is fair, and what you’d be giving up.
+In most cases, a lawyer can negotiate a higher settlement amount for you and ensure your rights under Ontario’s SABS regime are protected.